Kuala Lumpur - Shopping & Nightlife

 A street of shopping malls namely Starhill Shopping Centre and Lot 10 with exclusive brand names as tenants such as Gucci, Prada, Versace, Mango to KL Plaza, Sungai Wang Plaza and Bukit Bintang Plaza with its specialised tenants from trendy, fad clothing to electrical goods.
 Imbi Plaza and Plaza Low Yat are the two malls to go if you're looking for anything to do with computers.

 The latest addition to a list of places to visit for shopaholics, is the Pavilion.
 The new shopping and entertainment complex takes up where use to stand - Bukit Bintang Secondary School, Bukit Bintang Primary School, The Weld Swimming Pool and The Eden Seafood Restaurant .
 This includes 2 school fields.
 Imagine the floor space to cover!
-The Pavilion

 How to get there : The Monorail